Nieuwlaar/kvk-bevoegdheden-rest-api/README.md

 ```
 This will run the API.
 You can remove the cert and key from restart script, the API will fallback on cached data.

-You can request the only endpoint of the API with a POST request on http://localhost:3333/api/bevoegdheid/<kvknummer> with the following body:
+You can request the API with a POST request on http://localhost:3333/api/bevoegdheid/<kvknummer> with the following body:
 ```
 {
 	"geboortedatum": "14-12-1979",